boriskurikhin/CIS2750/README.md

 # Calendar App - CIS*2750

+This app was created for CIS*2750, a second year Software Systems Development & Integration course at University of Guelph.
+This is an iCalendar application, meaning:

+* It takes an .ics file as input, or lets you create your own
+* Parses and validates the file
+* Allows you to explore the file and modify some basic components (like Events)

+Due to this being an assignment and done under a lot of time pressure, some code may be messy

 ### How to install & run

 Make sure to have `gcc`, `node` and `npm` installed prior to starting!